tektoncd/catalog/CONTRIBUTING.md

   content-type: text/json
 ```

-The rules is saying that for every **POST** requests going to this url :
+The rule is saying that for every **POST** requests going to this url :

 `/repos/${ORG}/${REPO}/issues/${issues}/comments`

 we will reply by a `200` status and output `{"status": 200}`

 The [Pipelinerun](task/github-add-comment/0.1/tests/run.yaml) test for the
-github-add-comment task overrides the github host url in its param to point to
+`github-add-comment` task overrides the github host url in its param to point to
 `localhost:8080` :

 ```yaml